 11. PhraSEOlogy is everything

 Speaking of keywords—they need to become your best friend in 2020.
-Producing highly informative content the provides a whole host of informative content that candidates are searching for is not enough.
+Producing highly informative content that candidates are searching for, is not enough.
 You need to ensure its visibility in the online space.
 Enter search engine optimization.
 It's now viewed as one of the most cost-effective, yet underutilised ways to direct organic traffic straight to a company’s vacancies.
 Millions of job-related searches on Google happen every single month - and that's a pool of active candidates at your fingertips.
 The concept is simple – a high ranking on search engine results equals more web traffic to your career portal and the open jobs on there.
 In 2020, optimise your career microsite design with SEO in mind.
 Through keyword-optimised rich content, the return on investment is impressive.
 And there are a select number of vendors out there that can deliver.

 12. Shift the spotlight onto the EVP